 Why does it matter?

 Like the ripples in water, sound waves only carry so much energy, which is focused in the center.
-After 12 to 15 ft., depending on your model, the outer reaches of the sound wave become too weak to return to the sensor.
-While there is still a sound wave traveling at 9° from it’s origin, it will never make it back to the sensor.
+Depending on your model, the outer reaches of the sound wave become too weak to return to the sensor after 12 to 15 feet.
+While there’s still a sound wave traveling at 9° from its origin, it will never make it back to the sensor.
+This effectively narrows the beam spread once the apex is reached.
+Again, the specifics all depend on the model and the settings of your ultrasonic sensor.